 Deep in the far north, the Northwest Territories morphs into Canada’s wildest wilderness.
 This is also where the die-hard trekkers come to immerse themselves in stunning scenery and where those who dare to tread in isolated areas can feel Mother Nature all around.

-Here’s a look at some of the seven natural wonders that call the NWT home.
+Here’s a look at some of the seven natural wonders that call Canada’s Northwest Territories home.

 Claim to fame: Nature’s greatest light show.